 Back in March 2021, there was a security incident where access to the administration panel was deployed in production - wide-open-by-default - without authentication, and it was never disclosed to customers.
 With a cumulative total of $36 million raised in venture capital, and after this incident occurred, you would think Gitpod would have hired a single security engineer by now...

 Customers come last

-There is little point expending energy on awareness to bring in people into the funnel when the bottom is haemorrhaging due to product quality and service availability issues.
+There is little point in expending energy on awareness to bring people into the funnel when the bottom is haemorrhaging due to product quality and service availability issues.

 Preaching DevX but not shipping it

-An incredible amount of energy is expended on preaching to others that companies should care about "Developer Experience" but little effort in my time was expended on actually shipping developer experience internally.
+An incredible amount of energy is expended on preaching to others that companies should care about "Developer Experience" but little effort in my time was expended on actually shipping developer experience features internally.